furkanahmetk/PythonFullReview/README.md

 # PythonFullReview
-Full Review Exercise For Python
+Full Review Exercise For Generative AI Engineering with Python